Working from Home – Where Do You Find the Motivation?

 Write the opening line of a proposal, reply to an email, vacuum the floor of your office if you must.
 But just do something related to work.
 I have a wonderful friend with whom I am in a business mastermind group with.
 I caught up with her a few days after supposedly getting back into the swing of things.
 Just seeing her and what she had achieved in the last four weeks was enough to start my engine.

-I followed up my discussion with my business mastermind group member by reading The 8th Habit, by Stephen Covey*- and one motivational chord that was struck for me was “to consider what truly moves you, and to do this try one of the following:
+I followed up my discussion with my business mastermind group member by reading, The 8th Habit by Stephen Covey – and one motivational chord that was struck for me was “to consider what truly moves you, and to do this try one of the following:

-- Imagine you have had a heart attack- now live accordingly
+- Imagine you have had a heart attack – now live accordingly

-- Imagine your career has a half-life of only two years- now live accordingly
+- Imagine your career has a half-life of only two years – now live accordingly

-And then within the space of an hour, I had churned out two articles for various publications, drafted an outline for a Personal Image workshop and ploughed through the pile of papers on my desk.
+And then within the space of an hour, I had churned out two articles for various publications, drafted an outline for a Personal Image workshop and plowed through the pile of papers on my desk.

 Now, if you will excuse me, I am firing on all cylinders and only have 40 minutes before I have to pick up my daughter from school.
 I have suddenly found inspiration, motivation and have reignited the passion!